GenYES - A Proven Model for School-wide Technology Integration

 The Model

-The heart of the program is a GenYES class or club.
+The heart of the program is the GenYES class or club.
 In GenYES, students not only learn technology skills, but also crucial 21st century skills, such as planning and collaboration.
-They learn how to help teachers integrate technology into their lessons, how to use school technology, and how to provide tech support.
-GenYES students team with teachers throughout the school and plan a lesson or learning resource that can be enriched by technology.
-The projects that the GenYES student and their partner-teacher create are used in the partner-teacher's classroom.
-As the project comes together, the partner-teacher gets technology support they need when and where they need it - in their classroom.
+They learn how to help teachers integrate technology into classroom lessons, how to use school technology, and how to provide tech support.
+GenYES students team with teachers throughout the school to plan tech-infused lesson or provide tech support.
+GenYES students provide school-wide technology support when and where teachers need it - in their classroom.

-The result is an authentic project-based learning experience for the students and sustainable technology professional development for the teachers.
+The result is an authentic project-based learning experience for the students and sustainable technology support for the teachers.
 This powerful model has been refined and proven in real classrooms around the world.

 Only GenYES Offers:

-• Proven Results - The GenYES model has been implemented over 1,000 schools over 12 years in 47 states and around the world--and continues to expand.
+Proven Results - The GenYES model has been implemented in over 1,200 schools for 13 years in 47 states and around the world--and continues to expand.

-• Exemplary Model - The U.S. Department of Education's Expert Panel on Educational Technology has rated only one model of professional development as exemplary - GenYES
+- Exemplary Model - The U.S. Department of Education's Expert Panel on Educational Technology rating - exemplary - the highest award given.

-• Supported by Scientific Research - GenYES is one of the most well-researched educational technology programs in history.
-The Northwest Regional Education Laboratory (NWREL) has provided eleven years of external evaluation.
+- Supported by Scientific Research - GenYES is one of the most well-researched educational technology programs in history.
+The Northwest Regional Education Laboratory (NWREL) has provided thirteen years of external evaluation.

-• Online tools - Innovative tools for student projects and tech support support every GenYES school.
+- Online tools, curriculum and help desk - Innovative resources for student projects and tech support for every GenYES school.

-• Student Empowerment - The GenYES model is the only model of professional development that involves students as equal partners in their own learning.
+- Student Empowerment - The GenYES model is the only model of technology support and professional development that involves students as equal partners.

 Flexible

 GenYES has been delivered in almost any conceivable school setting.
-From Native American villages in Alaska, to all secondary schools in the Virgin Islands, to remote towns in Wyoming, and to schools in urban empowerment zones in Philadelphia, Cincinnati, Los Angeles, and Washington DC.
+From Native American villages in Alaska, to secondary schools in the Virgin Islands, to remote towns in Wyoming, and to schools in urban empowerment zones in Philadelphia, New York City, and Washington DC.
 Generation YES staff members can work with your unique school situation to help you successfully implement the GenYES model.

 Cost Effective

-Permanent site license - Generation YES provides all the pieces of the program for one low price.
+Permanent site license - No renewal fees.
+No consumable materials.
+All updates included.
+Generation YES provides everything for one low price.
 GenYES provides authentic learning for students and sustainable professional development for teachers now and in the future.

-Perfect Match to No Child Left Behind Title II D (EETT) Funding
+Perfect Match to No Child Left Behind Title II D (NCLB EETT) and ARRA (Stimulus) Funding

-• Emphasis on Proven Projects - No other model of technology infusion and professional development has been show to be more effective than GenYES.
+- Emphasis on Proven Projects - No other model of technology integration has been show to be more effective than GenYES.

-• Emphasis on Professional Development - 25% of allocated funds must be used for professional development activities.
-GenYES is primarily a professional development model.
+- Focus on Professional Development - 25% of allocated funds must be used for professional development activities.
+GenYES supports your chosen professional development models.

 Why Involve Students?